Skip to content.

 NDSU Search + CMS

-Any page that is published is accessible to search engines, including NDSU Search, regardless of whether the site is "live."
+Any page or content that is published can be accessed by search engines regardless of whether the department page is live.

-You should verify that no published content in your site contains information that is confidential or inappropriate.
-This includes pages with "dummy content," public announcements that are not ready for distribution, or drafts of documents that require some sort of approval by the state or other governing entity.
+You should verify that no published content in your workspace contains information that is confidential or inappropriate.
+This includes pages with dummy content (like "this page/site is under construction"), public announcements that are not ready for distribution, or drafts of documents that require some sort of approval by the state or other governing entity.

 Another option for avoiding indexing